micro/go-micro/README.md

 Go Micro abstracts way the details of distributed systems and makes building microservices simple.
 Beneath the covers it provides a number of features.

-**Service Discovery** - Applications are automatically registered with service discovery so they can locate each other
+**Service Discovery** - Applications are automatically registered with service discovery so they can locate each other.

 **Load Balancing** - Smart client side load balancing is used to balance requests between instances of a service.

 **Synchronous Communication** - Request-response is provided as a bidirectional streaming transport layer.

-**Asynchronous Communication** - Microservices are an event driven architecture.
-Publish and Subscribe via the Broker.
+**Asynchronous Communication** - Microservices should promote an event driven architecture.
+Publish and Subscribe semantics are built in.

 **Message Encoding** - Micro services can encode requests in a number of encoding formats and seamlessly decode based on the Content-Type header.